alsndrfzio/Klipper-Smart-ADXL/Tutorial.md

 When you have your PCB, the next step is to flash the klipper firmware in the microcontroller, so that it can be recognised by your mainboard.

-As the (klipper doc)[https://www.klipper3d.org/Installation.html?h=flashing+klipper#building-and-flashing-the-micro-controller] says, you have to get yourself a klipper.bin file, it can be downloaded from (here)[Firmware], or you can create a new one
+As the [klipper doc](https://www.klipper3d.org/Installation.html?h=flashing+klipper#building-and-flashing-the-micro-controller) says, you have to get yourself a klipper.bin file, it can be downloaded from [here](Firmware), or you can create a new one

 ## How to create a new klipper.bin